LoyaltyGM/contracts/loyalty_gm/docs/user_store.md

 <code>owner: <b>address</b></code>
 </dt>
 <dd>
+ Address of the user that data belongs to.
 </dd>
 <dt>
 <code>active_tasks: <a href="_VecSet">vec_set::VecSet</a>&lt;<a href="_ID">object::ID</a>&gt;</code>
 </dt>
 <dd>
+ Tasks that are currently active.
 </dd>
 <dt>
 <code>done_tasks: <a href="_VecSet">vec_set::VecSet</a>&lt;<a href="_ID">object::ID</a>&gt;</code>
 </dt>
 <dd>
+ Tasks that are already done.
 </dd>
 <dt>
 <code>claimable_xp: u64</code>
 </dt>
 <dd>
+ XP that can be claimed by the user.
+It is reset to INITIAL_XP after claiming.
 </dd>
 </dl>